caudurodev/cosmos_wallet_app/README.md

 **!
 Warning !**

 *this project is not to be used in production as it is vulnerable to leaking mnemonic and private keys.
-For testing purposes only*
+For testing and proof of concept purposes only*

 ## Description
-Using `@cosmjs/stargate` this repo aims to allow users to create a blockchain address, store it locally and be able to retrieve it locally.
-This project does not send credentials to external servers.
+Using `@cosmjs/stargate` this repo aims to allow users to create a blockchain account/address, store it locally in the browser and be able to recover the account with the unencrypted mmnemonic.
+This project does not send credentials to external servers or actually communicates with the blockchain.

 Not implemented in this repo:
 - clearing localstorage cache